liamca/medical-ner-search/README.md

 * Medication Mentions
 * Sign and Symptom
 * Anatomical Sites

 Other entity types available can be [found here](http://ctakes.apache.org/apidocs/trunk/org/apache/ctakes/typesystem/type/textsem/EventMention.html).

 To get started,
 1. Open the MedicalEntityExtraction console application solution in Visual Studio.
 2. Open the MedicalEntityExtraction project and then open the project file Program.cs.
 3. Update umlsuser and umlspw values to those obtained from setting up your UMLS account
+4. Update the SearchServiceName and SearchServiceKey to those of the Azure Search service you created above.
+NOTE: the search service name should NOT include .search.windows.net, but only the search service name
+5. Run the application

+At this point you will have a complete Azure Search index that includes everything needed to build a search application.